-The delegation forwarding multicast algorithm's main idea is to assign a quality value and a level value for each node to each destination.
-Initially, the level value $\tau{ia}$ for destination a of each node is equal to its quality value $x{ia}$ for destination a.
-During the routing process, a message holder i compares the quality $x{ja}$ of the node j it meets with its level value $\tau{ia}$ .
+The delegation forwarding multicast algorithm's main idea is to assign a quality value (which is static) and a level value (which is dynamic) for each node to each destination.
+Initially, the level value τ{ia} for destination a of each node is equal to its quality value x{ia} for destination a.
+During the routing process, a message holder i compares the quality x{ja} of the node j it meets with its level value τ{ia} .
 It only forwards the message to a node with a higher quality value than its own level value and 'asks' this node to help forward the message to destination a.
 This approach does not need global knowledge.
 Each node decides whether it should or should not forward the message by itself.
 This is suitable for a distributed environment, such as DTNs.
 In addition, the message holder also raises its own level to the higher quality.
 If node j is one of the destinations, node i will forward a message to it and also use the strategy to determine whether node j is a good relay to forward the message.

-The DF algorithm is shown in Fig. 3.
-The copy will be replicated and after the forwarding process, initial message holder i and its relay node j will both have the copy, therefore there will be multiple nodes to seek the destinations.
+The DF algorithm is shown in Fig. 4 and Algorithm 1.
+The main difference from the previous two models is, in DF, the message will be replicated and after the forwarding process, initial message holder i and its relay node j will both have the copy of the message, therefore, there will be multiple nodes to seek the destinations.
 This means DF can reduce the cost and delay dramatically.
 The analysis and simulation results support our expectations.